arpadpall21/React-Router-Implementation/README.md

-# React Router (v6.4) functional demo
+# React Router (v6.4) demo

 ## Description
-- basic functional demo for React Router v.6.4 or higher
+- React Router is an awesome front-end routing framework
-- some of the solutions are not the most optimistic, but this demo aims to show React Router functionalities
+- Some of the solutions are not the most optimistic, but this demo aims to show React Router functionalities

-## Setup and Run
+## Setup
-- run `npm install` to install packages
+- Run `npm install` to install packages
-- run `npm start` to start the dev server, demo available on `http://localhost:3000`
+- Run `npm start` to start the dev server, demo available on `http://localhost:3000`